den-sq/ouroboros/python/README.md

 class CustomPipelineStep(PipelineStep):
     def __init__(self) -> None:
         # List the desired inputs
-        # Note: see PipelineInput for available inputs
+        # Note: see PipelineInput for default inputs
+        # If you use a custom pipeline input, these names
+        # must match the field names in the input class
         super().__init__(inputs=("slice_options",))

     def _process(self, input_data: tuple[any]) -> None | str: